 Theatre and film director Sir Peter Hall founded the Royal Shakespeare Company and was Director of the National Theatre for fifteen years.
-He has also been prominent in defending public subsidy of the arts in Britain.
+He was also prominent in defending public subsidy of the arts in Britain.

-Opera is another of Sir Peter’s passions and he directed several.
+Opera was another of Sir Peter’s passions and he directed several.
 Sir Peter passed away on 11 September 2017, aged 86.